Software-Architecture-HCMUT-242/zalo-phake/chat_management/docs/notification_system/notification_system_redesign.md

 An abstracted service that handles:
 - Device token management and rotation
-- Cross-platform delivery (iOS, Android, Web)
+- Cross-platform delivery for all client types (iOS, Android, Web) via Firebase Cloud Messaging
 - Batched delivery to FCM for efficiency
 - Token validation and cleanup